jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 Image is feed into the ReLU Conv1 which is a standard convolution layer.
 It applies 256 9x9 kernels to generate an output with 256 channels (feature maps).
 With stride 1 and no padding, the spatial dimension is reduced to 20x20. ( 28-9+1=20)

 It is then feed into PrimaryCapsules which is a modified convolution layer supporting capsules.
 It generates a 8-D vector instead of a scalar.
-PrimaryCapsules used 8x32 kernels to generate 32 8-D capsules. (i.e. 8 output neurons are grouped together to form a capsule) PrimaryCapsules uses 9x9 kernels with stride 2 and no padding to reduce the spatial dimension from 20x20 to 6x6 ( $$\frac{20-9}{2} + 1 = 6 $$).
+PrimaryCapsules used 8x32 kernels to generate 32 8-D capsules. (i.e. 8 output neurons are grouped together to form a capsule) PrimaryCapsules uses 9x9 kernels with stride 2 and no padding to reduce the spatial dimension from 20x20 to 6x6 ( $$ \lfloor \frac{20-9}{2} \rfloor + 1 = 6 $$).
 In PrimaryCapsules, we have 32x6x6 capsules.

 It is then feed into DigiCaps which apply a transformation matrix $$W_{ij} $$ with shape 16x8 to convert the 8-D capsule to a 16-D capsule for each class $$j$$ (from 1 to 10).